Resources / Study info

 One must fulfil the following criteria to qualify for a Student Visa:

-- Acceptance by a recognized institution
+- Acceptance by a recognised institution

 - Clean background, no criminal record